 Medical malpractice is any act or omission by a physician during the treatment of a patient that deviates from accepted norms of practice.
 When this deviation from the norms within the medical community causes an injury to the patient, it's considered medical malpractice.
 Common types of medical malpractice cases often involve:

 Not every mistake a doctor makes rises to the level of malpractice.
 If you are injured because of a medical mistake and wish to pursue compensation for your injuries, then the burden of proof is on you or your legal team.
-A few things that must be established to build a strong case:
+A few things must be established to build a strong case:

 If you are successful in proving that your physician’s negligence caused your injuries, you may be awarded damages in the following categories depending on the facts of your case: